Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 ### Nodes
 1.  kubelet: This is a small family of **control-plane** components and Kubernetes’s **agent** on each node. **The kube-APIserver connects to the node’s kubelet** when it wants start a Pod on that node.
 Kubelet starts Pods and monitors its lifecycle, and **reports back** to the kube-APIserver.
 2.  kube-proxy component: which maintains network connectivity among the Pods in a cluster.

+## Manifest file (pod)
+You define the **objects** you want Kubernetes to **create and maintain** with manifest files.
+That files can be written in YAML or JSON.
+This manifest file defines a **desired state** for a Pod: its **name** and a specific container **image** for it to run.
+Required fields:
+    1.  apiVersion: refers to Kubernetes API version used
+    2.  kind: the object
+    3.  metadata: you can specify:
+        *   name: object name
+        *   uid: uinque id
+        *   namespace
+        *   labels: key value pairs (key: value).
+A way to select Kubernetes resources by label is through the **kubectl command**.
+If several objects are related, it’s a best practice to define them all in the same YAML file.
+Objects must to have an unique name up in the same **Kubernetes namespace**.

+## Controller object
+A controller object's job is to **manage the state of the Pods**.
+Because Pods are designed to be ephemeral and disposable, they **don't heal or repair themselves** and are not meant to run forever.
+Deployment controller job is to **monitor and maintain up** the desired pods.
+    1. Deployments: Deployments are a great choice for long-lived software components like web servers, especially when you want to manage them as a group.
+Instead of using multiple YAML manifests or files for each Pod, you used a single Deployment YAML to launch three replicas of the same container.
+Within a Deployment object spec, the number of **replica Pods**, which containers should run the Pods, and which volumes should be mounted the following elements are defined.
+Based on these templates, controllers maintain the Pod’s desired state within a cluster.

+    2. StatefulSets
+    3. DaemonSets
+    4. Jobs

 # GKE